August 12, 2023 | Reading time 3 minutes

 The Evolution of Cloud Security Posture Management

-Gartner was one of the first to outline CSPM.
+Gartner was one of the first to outline CSPM

 The on-prem security was thus bound to the physical access checks.
 The company needed to make sure that outsiders did not get access to the computers that were located in the office.
 It also required building strong firewalls and network protection.

+The transition to the cloud posed new threats to security.
 To access the cloud, a user doesn’t need to be physically present in the office.
 Cloud has many entry points and perimeter security doesn’t work there.

 Another important issue that arose almost immediately was the mistakes in the configuration of the cloud that due to a greater attack surface led to a bigger number of security incidents.